Every day, in the quiet of consumers’ homes, pages of brochures and travel magazines are turned. Websites are visited. Travel advisors are contacted.

-Dalgaard has served in several positions at the USTOA, where currently he is vice chairman.
+Dalgaard founded wholesale tour operator Avanti Destinations in 1981 and retired in June 2018.
+He has served in several positions at the USTOA, where currently he is vice chairman.
 He also has been on the advisory board of the German National Tourist Office and Atout France for many years.

 Fegley served as InterContinental Hotels Group’s vice president of sales, Americas from 2001 until his retirement in 2015.
-Prior to joining IHG, Fegley held senior management positions with Holiday Inns Inc., where he began his career in 1976; Renaissance Hotels & Resorts; Wyndham Hotels & Resorts; and Carlson Cos.
+Prior to joining IHG, Fegley held senior management positions with Holiday Inns Inc.; Renaissance Hotels & Resorts; Wyndham Hotels & Resorts; and Carlson Cos.
 He has served on the board of directors for the U.S. Travel Association, the Hospitality Sales & Marketing Association International and Tourism Cares.

 Gleason worked for American Airlines for more than three decades, including as executive vice president of Eastern division sales.
 In 2005 he joined Seagate Travel Group as it was acquired by Hogg Robinson and in 2011 retired as president of Hogg Robinson Group North America.